respawn-app/ApiResult/docs/examples.md

 }

-PublishGameWorker : CoroutineWorker(context, workerParams) {
+class PublishGameWorker : CoroutineWorker(context, workerParams) {

     // we started with an empty result to defer the computations until checks pass override suspend fun doWork() = ApiResult()